Kanguros/pins/README.md

 ## Available Examples

-You can explore _pins_ functionality with built-in examples:
+You can explore _pins_ functionality with built-in examples that use mock data:

 ```shell
 # Basic shadowing scenario